infradom/ecopower_dynamic_grid_prices/README.md

 The Nordpool integration is a good alternative, but has no knowledge of the ecopower prices.
 I also have a prototype integration for Entsoe that could be used.

+# Disclaimer:
+ - Errors in this software can have a significant impact on your electricity bill.
+ The authors cannot be held liable for any financial or other damage caused by the use of this software.
+ - Ecopower has not been involved in the development of this software and cannot be held responsible for any malfunctions.

 ## Ecopower data source (Ecopower customers only)
 This API provides the actual day-ahead prices that Ecopower will charge for a dynamic contract.